-We are very concerned about the continuing bias against Israel that surfaces in international fora.
-At the same time, we reject the notion that approaching the UN for enhanced status is an attempt to delegitimize Israel.
-Bringing the question of statehood to the General Assembly is a peaceful, non-violent move within the legal rights of the Palestinians– in stark contrast to the actions of Hamas, Islamic Jihad and other terror organizations.
+J Street is very concerned about the continuing bias against Israel that sometimes surfaces in international fora.
+At the same time, we reject the notion that the Palestinians seeking to participate in international organizations is an attempt to delegitimize Israel, or somehow represents a form of attack.
+Seeking membership or other status in international fora is a peaceful, non-violent move that affirms international law – in stark contrast to the actions of Hamas, Islamic Jihad and other terror organizations.

 Accordingly, we believe the United States should no longer use its voice or vote to oppose Palestinian participation or membership in international organizations.
 We also vehemently oppose efforts to punish the PLO or the Palestinian Authority for its approaches to such entities.
 At a time when the United States should be looking for ways to encourage and deepen diplomacy, retaliation against the Palestinians for lawful, non-violent moves harms the prospects for progress, isolates the United States and undermines international law.

 J Street believes that US laws currently operating to restrict US contributions to UNESCO – and which would sweep in any other United Nations specialized agency that grants Palestinians full membership status in the future – should be amended.
 American disengagement from UNESCO is just the first of many potential costly retreats this terrible law may force the United States to make from UN-affiliated agencies – including the World Intellectual Property Organization, the International Civil Aviation Organization and the International Atomic Energy Agency – of vital importance to America’s economy and security.